yume-chan/koshare-router-client-js/README.md

 ### Node.js

-`ws` is a peer dependency, you need to install it separately for Node.js.
+`ws` is a peer dependency, so you need to install it manually for Node.js.

 ``` shell
 npm install ws